The Expert Guide to Buying Amazon Lightning Deals

 You might be wondering if you have to join Amazon Prime in order to take advantage of Lightning Deals.
 The good news is that isn't the case; just know that shoppers who belong to the club get perks that non-Prime members don't.

 For example, Prime members receive early access to select upcoming Lightning Deals.
-Usually, it's around 30 minutes before the offer is open to all users, so the head start increases the chances of being able to snag a deal before it sells out.
+The head start increases the chances of being able to snag a deal before it sells out.
 Additionally, Prime members are the only folks who can shop Prime Day deals every year.

 What to Know About Prime Day Lightning Deals